 Vacations may be a time to unplug from our gadgets and disconnect, but let’s face it, we are all very connected to our technology.
-With that comes a different set of things we need to remember to pack when we travel.
+With that comes a different set of things we must remember to pack when travelling.

 We have all been there.
-You get to your vacation destination, unpack your suitcase, and realize “oh damn, I forgot _____”.
-While hotels will be sure to have certain toiletries, sundries, and some other items for purchase, there is nothing worse than realizing that you need some gadget or tool that will make your trip more enjoyable.
+You get to your vacation destination, unpack your suitcase, and realize, “oh damn, I forgot _____”.
+While hotels will indeed have certain toiletries, sundries, and other items for purchase, there is nothing worse than realizing that you need some gadget or tool to make your trip more enjoyable.

-Bring along a car lighter charger with USB ports in the event that your rental car does not have USB charging ports.
+Bring a car lighter charger with USB ports if your rental car does not have USB charging ports.

-Pro tip: we started bringing spare cords as well in case we lose one, or one gets damaged.
+Pro tip: we also started bringing spare cords in case we lose one or one gets damaged.

-Ensuring you have a great rechargeable battery or a supply of batteries for your camera will ensure you never miss out on getting that great shot due to dead batteries.
-If you use disposable, make sure you have plenty – they die quicker than you may think.
+Ensuring you have an excellent rechargeable battery or a supply of batteries for your camera will ensure you never miss out on getting that great shot due to dead batteries.
+If you use disposable, make sure you have plenty – they die quicker than you think.

-Pro tip: if you are packing a large supply of disposable batteries, place them in your checked luggage for security reasons.
+Pro tip: if you are packing an ample supply of disposable batteries, place them in your checked luggage for security reasons.

 Portable Charging Powerbank:

-When you are on vacation, you may not have access to charging stations, and you may be out exploring for hours on end.
+When you are on vacation, you may not have access to charging stations and may be out exploring for hours.
 The battery life of many phones and devices is notoriously short, so having a portable charger will relieve some of your worries.

-Pro-tip: splurge on the smallest power bank with the most amount of charging power that you can afford.
-And with the ability to charge 2 phones at once.
+Pro-tip: splurge on the smallest power bank with the most amount of charging power you can afford.
+And with the ability to charge two phones at once.